Staggerlee011/serialexperiments/content/virtualenvironment-commands.md

 Title: Quick setup of python virtualenvironment
 Date: 2020-12-07
-Tags: python, ubuntu, windows
+Tags: runbook,python, ubuntu, windows
-Category: Blog
+Category: Runbook
 Summary: Setup python virtualenvironment for windows or ubuntu

 Quick note on running python virtual environment, its a repeative task that always seem to forget the steps on :/